kacrosby/HW2-510/README.md

 # HW2

 * Due Thursday, March 3rd before Midnight.
-* Fork HW2 -- this will be your submission directory
+* Fork HW2 (this is different!) -- this will be your submission repo

 ## WeatherBot Workshop (30%)